It was a night of split votes, contentious issues and intense debate during Monday's marathon meeting of the Honesdale Borough Council.

 Jennings told the council he had done extensive research into the matter and had secured a complete map of the area.

-Page 4 of 6 - The coal pockets are located along the railroad tracks south of Main Street in the borough.
+The coal pockets are located along the railroad tracks south of Main Street in the borough.
 Currently, the borough leases out parking in the coal pockets.
 They also have been putting $1,000 a month into an escrow account.
 That money is supposed to go to Paul Broncatto, owner of the area, but has not been sent for quite some time.

 Communications with Broncatto have been few and far between.
 Henry said he met with Broncatto last year and he thought things were moving forward but he has not heard from him since.